sharetribe/sharetribe/README.md

 1. Create the required databases with [these commands](https://gist.github.com/804314).
 If you're not planning on developing Sharetribe, you only need the sharetribe_production database.
 1. Add your database configuration details to `config/database.yml`
   * You will probably only need to fill in the password for the database(s)
-1. Install Sphinx.
-Version 2.1.4 has been used successfully, but newer versions should work as well.
-See the [Sphinx installation instructions](http://pat.github.com/ts/en/installing_sphinx.html).
-No need to start Sphinx yet, but you can try running the `searchd` command to see if the installation was successful.
-Starting it should fail at this point due to a missing configuration file.
-1. Install [Imagemagick](http://www.imagemagick.org): `brew install imagemagick`
 1. Run `bundle install` in the project root directory to install the required gems
 1. Initialize your database: `bundle exec rake db:schema:load`
 1. Run Sphinx index: `bundle exec rake ts:index`